 Feeling inspired yet?
 Perhaps a little jet-lagged after adventuring from South America to Asia and then to Europe?
 Well, all I have to say is you’re welcome!

 Though traveling can be exhausting, know that you’re in great hands as you live vicariously through me.
 Where in the world is Meredith San Diego?
-Off adventuring eclectic city after eclectic city around the globe taking detailed notes to report back as I go.
+Off adventuring to eclectic city after eclectic city around the globe taking detailed notes to report back as I go.

 Which one of these eclectic cities worth all the fuss do you plan to visit?